JsonMapper/jsonmapper.github.io/docs/guides/getting-started/index.md

 ---

 This guide will explain how to get started with JsonMapper.
 With JsonMapper the goal is to map a JSON response to a PHP object.
-In this guide we will be using the Chunk Norris facts API.
+In this guide we will be using the Chuck Norris facts API.
 For more details on the API see [https://api.chucknorris.io](https://api.chucknorris.io)

 In order to get the JSON data we need to call [https://api.chucknorris.io/jokes/random](https://api.chucknorris.io/jokes/random) which will return the following
 structure: